Modernization Resolution Will Make Albany County Leg More "Citizen Friendly"

 A sweeping modernization plan that will make the Albany County Legislature much more “citizen friendly” was approved with a 34-4 vote on June 11th.

-The resolution would allow any citizen or media member to track online the status of a proposal from its inception to final disposition.
+The resolution will allow any citizen or media member to track online the status of a proposal from its inception to final disposition.
 It would also allow immediate online access to members’ votes and attendance records.
-The modernization plan would provide a searchable database so a constituent could put in a topic (i.e. redistricting) and find the list of votes on the topics, with links to the resolution description and voting histories.
+The modernization plan will provide a searchable database so a constituent could put in a topic (i.e. redistricting) and find the list of votes on the topics, with links to the resolution description and voting histories.

-It would also drastically reduce the thousands of sheets of paper used each month for committees and legislative meetings by creating electronic documents for all of them.
+It will also drastically reduce the thousands of sheets of paper used each month for committees and legislative meetings by creating electronic documents for all of them.
 The public would have unfettered access to all such documents.

-Deputy Majority Leader Lynne Lekakis (D-Albany) said, “It is amazing and difficult to calculate just how much time will be saved by staff and legislators, but what is easy to calculate is the impact on interested citizens.
+Deputy Majority Leader Lynne Lekakis said, “It is amazing and difficult to calculate just how much time will be saved by staff and legislators, but what is easy to calculate is the impact on interested citizens.
 Imagine being able to easily find information on a proposal that went out last year, or yesterday.
 It is time for us all to share in the positive technology of the 21st century.”

 AMENDING THE 2018 BUDGET AND AUTHORIZING THE EXPENDITURE OF FUNDS FROM THE ALBANY COUNTY LEGISLATURE’S COMMUNICATIONS EQUIPMENT LINE REGARDING MODERNIZATION OF THE COUNTY LEGISLATURE